Obstetrics & Gynecology

 Our postgraduate training opportunities include a residency in obstetrics and gynecology and a fellowship in family planning.

 For further information about the clinical activities and training programs in the Department of Obstetrics & Gynecology, please visit our BMC website.
 Outside students interested in clinical electives should contact the BUSM registrar.
-For information about research opportunities, please contact: Paul Hendessi, MD, Acting Chair of Obstetrics & Gynecology.
+For information about research opportunities, please contact Aviva Lee-Parritz, MD, Chair of Obstetrics & Gynecology.